 PostgreSQL provides the index methods including B-tree, hash, GiST and Gin.
 User can specify the method through an argument when creating the table.
 An extra parameter is required for those four methods.
 User needs to decide how full the index method packs the index page for B-tree, hash and GiST.
 For heavily updated workload, the parameter should be lower than the read-only workload to reduce the frequency of page split while sacrificing more space.
 For Gin index, users need to specify whether its fast update option is enabled.

+PostgreSQL provides snapshot isolation using the multiversion concurrency control (MVCC) architecture.
 User could requst Read Uncommitted, Read Committed, Repeatable Read and Serializable transaction isolation levels in PostgreSQL.
 However, PostgreSQL only implements three of them.
-When requesting Read Uncommitted, postgres actually does Read Committed and Dirty Read won't happen.
-The reason of PostgreSQL to support only three isolation levels is to facilitate the multiversion concurrency control architecture
+When requesting Read Uncommitted, postgres actually does Read Committed and Dirty Read won't happen, thinking that this would give an inconsistent response and in any case is unnecessary because MVCC allows access to data even while it is being written.

 PostgreSQL supports three join implementations: Nested-Loop, Hash and Sort-Merge.
 When number of join operations is less than a threshold, the default value is 12, PostgreSQL would conduct a near-exaustive to find the cheapest strategy, i.e. all possible plans are genearated to select the best one.
 When the threshold is exceeded, which suggests searching would be too time-consuming, PostgreSQL would apply heurisitc algorithms to decide join plan.